Banking High Net Worth Banking

 Account insurance

-Checking and savings accounts at banks and credit unions are usually insured by the FDIC up to $250,000, meaning your funds are protected if the bank goes under.
-However, brokerage accounts don’t have the same protections, and investments are always subject to risk.
+Checking and savings accounts at banks and credit unions are usually insured by the FDIC or NCUA up to $250,000.
+However, brokerage accounts don't have the same protections, and investments are always subject to risk.

 Low fees

-Trustee fees are payments for managing the trust and can be a significant expense.
-Banks may also charge separate maintenance fees on trust accounts, which can eat into your trust balance considerably.
+Some banks charge maintenance fees on trust bank accounts, which can eat into your trust balance considerably.

 Convenience

-When you’re searching for an institution to hold your assets in trust, look for a bank that is easy for you and your beneficiaries to work with.
-Consider visiting a branch or speaking with a banker who can answer your questions in detail.
-Ensure your beneficiaries are also comfortable working with the trust bank and trustees.
-If you have corporate trustees, make sure at least one of them is familiar with your beneficiaries and that your family members feel comfortable going to that person with questions or concerns.
+When you're searching for an institution to hold your assets in trust, look for a bank that is easy for you and your beneficiaries to work with.
+Consider visiting a branch or speaking with a banker who can answer trust questions, and make sure your beneficiaries are comfortable working with the trust bank too.

 Bottom line